Table of Contents

 A generic top 10 list fails to acknowledge the fact that different users have different requirements.

-For instance, a list favoring smaller, lightweight RIBs may not be helpful for someone seeking a spacious and feature-packed boat for family outings.
+For instance, a list favoring smaller, lightweight RIBs may not be helpful to you.

 2. Ignoring Personal Preferences